-Can you make too much to fill out the FAFSA?
-Learn what goes into your aid eligibility and how to pay for school if you don’t get enough aid.
+Learn if you make too much to be eligible for financial aid and how to pay for school if you don’t get enough aid.

 Some students hesitate to fill out the FAFSA, worrying that their family is “too wealthy” to qualify for financial aid.